Garbage (band): Early years and Manson joins (1994–1995)

-Garbage (1995–1997)
+Garbage and international breakthrough (1995–1997)

 On August 15, 1995, Garbage debuted on the Billboard 200 at No. 193.
 In the United Kingdom, its release was preceded by non-album track "Subhuman" and "Only Happy When It Rains" as singles to promote the album instead of "Queer".
 The album debuted on the UK album chart at No. 12.
 In Australia, the album debuted at No. 5.
 "Queer" was quickly released in the United Kingdom and Europe, while Garbage began their first tour.
 Garbage was nominated for Brit Awards for Best New Band and Best International Newcomer.
+Following the initial success of the album, Jim Merlis, the public relations manager at Geffen Records claimed that "Vig was the only member of this band that matters" as a result of his previous success as a record producer.
+Recollections of the meeting between both Manson and Merlis differs between the two, however, Merlis claims that he did not insinuate during the meeting that Vig would be needed to promoted in order for the band to sell records.
+Following the meeting, Geffen Records concluded that the band appeared to "want the press campaign to go", and that they wish to be perceived "as a band, and not as a Butch Vig side project".